Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

 But, what happens when your dog keeps pulling into adulthood?
 It could be something as simple as an unmet need.

-If there’s an underlying behavioral problem, you have a little more work ahead of you.
+If there’s an underlying behavioral problem, you have a bit of work ahead of you.
 Still, don’t lose all hope!
 If you can figure out why your dog is pulling, you can work on building better manners.

 Reason 1: They Need To Use the Bathroom